Black Friday is the day after Thanksgiving Day in the USA. It is a busy shopping day and is a holiday in some states. more

 Thanksgiving Day in the United States is a holiday on the fourth Thursday of November.
-It precedes Black Friday.
+The day after is also known as Black Friday.

-Most government offices, businesses, schools and other organizations are closed on Thanksgiving Day.
-Many offices and businesses allow staff to have a four-day weekend so these offices and businesses are also closed on the Friday after Thanksgiving Day.
-Public transit systems do not usually operate on their regular timetables.
+Most government offices, businesses, schools, universities, colleges, and other organizations are closed on Thanksgiving Day.
+Many offices and businesses allow staff to have a long four-day weekend for Thanksgiving, so these offices and businesses are also closed on the Day after Thanksgiving Day.
+Public transit systems usually do not operate on their regular timetables.

-Thanksgiving Day it is one of the busiest periods for travel in the USA.
+Thanksgiving Day is one of the busiest periods for travel in the USA.
 This can cause congestion and overcrowding.
-Seasonal parades and busy football games can cause disruption to local traffic.
+Seasonal parades and busy football games can also cause disruption to local traffic.

 In the second half of the 1600s, thanksgivings after the harvest became more common and started to become annual events.
-However, it was celebrated on different days in different communities and in some places there were more than one thanksgiving each year.
+However, they were celebrated on different days in different communities and in some places there were more than one thanksgiving each year.
 George Washington, the first president of the United States, proclaimed the first national Thanksgiving Day in 1789.